-Dr. Parikh earned his medical degree from New York University.
-He then completed his internal medicine residency and advanced heart failure training at the University of California, San Francisco, which he followed with fellowships in general and interventional cardiology at Stanford University.
-He is originally from Michigan, and completed his undergraduate studies at Cornell University.
+Dr. Parikh completed his undergraduate studies at Cornell University and earned his medical degree from New York University.
+He then moved to the west coast, and completed his internal medicine residency and advanced heart failure training at the University of California, San Francisco followed by fellowships in general and interventional cardiology at Stanford University.
+He then joined the UCLA Division of Cardiology in 2018.